Treat to Target Approach Improves RA Outcomes

 “Our study showed that T2T results in low disease activity and high [sustained] remission rates, improved physical function, better health-related quality of life and limited radiographic damage, which sustain over three years,” says Marloes Vermeer, who led the study as a PhD student at the Arthritis Centre Twente, University of Twente, Enschede, The Netherlands.

 The drug protocol in the study called for conventional disease-modifying anti-rheumatic drugs (DMARDs) as initial treatment, starting with a weekly 15-milligram dose of methotrexate, which was raised to 25 milligrams in poor responders.
 Sulfasalazine was added after 12 weeks, if necessary.
-For those still not responding at six months, an anti-TNF biologic agent, replaced the sulfasalazine.
+For those still not responding at six months, an anti-TNF biologic, replaced the sulfasalazine.

 T2T for Longstanding RA